noec764/erpnext/docs/dooks/projects/README.md

 <!-- add-breadcrumbs -->
 # Projects

 For a services business, which doesn't have a tangible product to showcase their value, needs to get many things right to stay afloat and grow in the industry.
-Dooks helps services company effectively manage business aspects like Projects Management, Customer Support, Sales and Purchase Management to list a few.
+Dokie helps services company effectively manage business aspects like Projects Management, Customer Support, Sales and Purchase Management to list a few.

 <img class="screenshot" alt="Gannt" src="./assets/services-hero.png">

-### Project Management in Dooks
+### Project Management in Dokie

-Dooks helps you manage your Projects by breaking them into Tasks and allocating them to different people.
+Dokie helps you manage your Projects by breaking them into Tasks and allocating them to different people.

 <img class="screenshot" alt="Project" src="./assets/projects.png">